saintsaens/waytoTM/README.md

 ## Final state
-General folder containing all albums in FLAC (unchanged).
+General folder containing all albums in FLAC (unchanged) AND a ready-to-upload folder with:
-Ready-to-upload folder with:
 - one merged folder for each [320], [V0] or [V2], with the artworks, even if album is divided into discs.
 - optionally one or several .jpg or .png artwork files
 ```